BestTimesToVisit.com Logo

 KTX High-Speed Rail

-The KTX is South Korea's premier high-speed train network, connecting major cities like Seoul, Busan, and Daegu with incredible speed and comfort.
-It's the most efficient way to travel long distances between urban centers.
+The KTX is South Korea's premier high-speed train network, connecting major cities like Seoul, Busan, and Daegu with incredible speed and efficiency.
+It's the best way to cover long distances comfortably and avoid domestic flights.

-Tip:Book tickets in advance, especially during holidays like Chuseok or Seollal, via the Korail website or app.
-Arrive at the station at least 15-20 minutes before departure to find your platform and seat without rushing.
-Avoid the common mistake of assuming you can always get a ticket on the day; popular routes sell out.
-First-class seats offer more legroom and complimentary snacks, which can be worth the splurge on longer journeys.
+Tip:Book tickets in advance, especially during peak seasons or holidays like Chuseok and Seollal, via the Korail website or app.
+Arrive at least 15 minutes before departure to find your platform and seat without rushing.
+Avoid eating strong-smelling food onboard; Koreans are generally quiet on trains.

 Local Ferries